Samsursekh/Placement-Practice/priya-practise/React.md

 - solution without using state
 - stateless component
 - mainly responsible for UI
-- use functional component easy
+- using functional component easy

 # class component =>
 - more feature rich